 What’s the best college for...?

-Colleges don’t specialise, and most colleges offer most courses.
-They all have the same high academic standards.
-Extra-curricular opportunities don’t vary as much as you’d think, either – facilities may vary between colleges, but whatever you’re interested in, you can probably find clubs and societies somewhere in the University.
+Most colleges offer most courses so they don’t specialise, though the PPHs offer a smaller range of subjects.
+Check which colleges offer your course.
+They all have high academic standards.
+Extra-curricular opportunities don’t vary as much as you might think, either – facilities do vary between colleges, but you may be able to use another college’s facilities and you can join University-wide clubs and societies and use the University’s facilities.

 Which college is easiest to get into?